4.2kVA ARSG, 4.3" Secondary, 1.8m + Sparks

 29 June 2012

-A spare PE chopping board I had lying around was then cut into three pieces, and 10 holes 1/4" in diameter were drilled at calculated intervals.
+chopping board.
+This was cut into 3 pieces, and 10 holes 1/4" in diameter were drilled at calculated intervals.

 Original spacing was 1/2" between turns but I reduced this as

-much as I could using the width of the plastic support I had as
+much as I could using the width of the plastic support I had was

-Due to the tighter winding of the coil, I was able to fit the same ten turns into the primary coil, but with enough left over copper tubing to make a ground strike ring.
+Due to the tighter and more compact winding of the coil, I was able to fit the same ten turns into the primary coil, but with enough left over copper tubing to make a ground strike ring.
 This is held in place via cable ties.

 I wanted the primary coil to be in plane with the bottom-most turn of the secondary coil, but the plastic supports were too short.
 Large steel L-brackets were used to raise the platform to the required height.
 The complete primary coil took a bit of work to make but it turned out beautiful and very sturdy.
 The primary coil was tapped at turn 5.5 – more testing will be needed to see if this is indeed the optimal tuning point,